gateio/gateapi-nodejs/docs/SpotApi.md

 const opts = {
   'page': 1, // number | Page number
   'limit': 100, // number | Maximum number of records to be returned.
 If `status` is `open`, maximum of `limit` is 100 'account': "cross_margin", // string | Specify operation account.
 Default to spot and margin account if not specified.
-Set to `cross_margin` to operate against margin account
+Set to `cross_margin` to operate against margin account.
+Portfolio margin account must set to `cross_margin` only
   'from': 1627706330, // number | Start timestamp of the query 'to': 1635329650, // number | Time range ending, default to current time 'side': "sell" // 'buy' | 'sell' | All bids or asks.
 Both included if not specified